 And finally, if you can afford the time, have a read through to make sure the timing synchs up with your schedule and that there aren’t any places where the pace is too fast or the energy lags.
-This acts like a rehearsal to help your presenters feel comfortable, and gives them a chance to identify and correct anything that isn’t working for them.
+This acts as a rehearsal to help your presenters feel comfortable and gives them a chance to identify and correct anything that isn’t working for them.

 Now, you’re all buttoned up – and ready to rock, with confidence.